enveloophq/enveloop-blog/articles/a-healthier-body.md

 ![Screenshot of an email that makes sure critical contact info stands out ](/img/healthy-body-tip-5.png)

+## Success!

-## Success!There wasn't a focus on creating the best designed email message – we'll talk about how Enveloop can help with that in a future article.
+There wasn't a focus on creating the best designed email message – we'll talk about how Enveloop can help with that in a future article.
 However, we accomplished something more important:

-We demonstrated that in 4-5 minutes of effort, you can dramatically improve the usability of communication that you send from your application.
+We demonstrated that in **4-5 minutes of effort**, you can dramatically improve the usability of communication that you send from your application.
 With Enveloop providing a powerful template builder and a beautiful WYSIWYG experience, you can view, in real-time, what your user's email will look like.

 Imagine trying to do this in your text editor with HTML/CSS.
 Painful.

-**In short: Value your user experience – even with your communication.
+**Value your user experience – even with your communication.
 Make them successful and you'll be successful!**

 ### Try Enveloop!